AKWEL: Annual Turnover For 2023 Up By +7.9%

 (1) At constant scope and exchange rates.

-Results for the Turkish subsidiaries will henceforth be consolidated with the euro as the functional currency.
+At the request of the Group's statutory auditors, results for the Turkish subsidiaries will henceforth be consolidated with the euro as the functional currency, with an analysis of contracts in Turkish lira having shown beneficial indexation to the euro.
+This change, which will entail changes to financial statements from previous years, will offset the effect of exchange rates on integrating local activities.
 The turnover for each quarter in 2023 has been reprocessed accordingly in the table above.

 The Group recorded a turnover of €267 in the fourth quarter of financial year 2023, an increase of +7.2% as reported and +9.4% at constant scope and exchange rates.

 A growth in business activity, as well as the Group's ability to gradually pass on some of the cost increases it has faced, lend credence to a growth in current operating income in 2023 compared to 2022.
-However, costs relating to industrial restructuring in France along with the closure of the Gournay-en-Bray site are expected to take a toll on operating and net income.
+However, costs relating to industrial restructuring in France along with the closure of the Gournay-en-Bray site, which was announced in the last quarter of 2023 and is set to go ahead in the first half of 2024, are expected to take a toll on operating and net income.

-Based on forecasts of stable global automotive production, AKWEL currently anticipates a similar level of business activity in 2024 to that of 2023.
+As for the current financial year, based on forecasts of stable global automotive production in its main markets in Europe and North America, AKWEL currently anticipates a similar level of business activity to that seen in 2023.

 | An independent family business, trading on Euronext Paris, AKWEL is a parts and systems manufacturer for the automotive and heavy-vehicle industry, and a specialist in fluid management, mechanisms and structural parts for electric vehicles.
 The Group achieves this with their first-rate industrial and technological know-how in mastering the application and processing of materials (plastic, rubber, metal) and mechatronic integration.